Abandoned mines and deserted islands, Zodiac boat rides and foraged meals ... all this awaits you in Newfoundland.

 Welcome Pint & Historic Brewery Tour

-- You'll arrive into Newfoundland's capital, St. John's, and settle into our downtown hotel, which appears much the same today as it did in the 19th century.
+- You'll arrive into Newfoundland's capital, St. John's, and settle into our downtown hotel.

 - This evening, we'll enjoy a welcome pint at the local Officers' Club and then head out for a walking tour of the historic Yellowbelly Brewery.